batbucket/pick-a-card/readme.md

 # Tobias Fate's Pick a Card #
-* A simple game mechanic trainer and simulator for the Champion Twisted Fate in League of Legends written in the Unity engine with C#.
+* A simple game mechanic trainer and simulator for the Champion Twisted "Tobias" Fate in League of Legends written in the Unity engine with C#.
 * This was written primarily as an learning exercise to the game engine.
 * This app can be found on Google Play: https://play.google.com/store/apps/details?id=com.Sharr.PickACard
 * The spell this simulator is replicating is as follows: